muhai-project/chronographer/README.md

-[current modifications]

-Adding different modes for the graph search metrics_driven only vs. exploration and not computing metrics

 # **Informed Graph Traversal**

 This is the code for the paper submitted to ISWC 2023: "Identifying graph traversal strategies to build narrative graphs".